 Let’s talk navigation menus!
-Navigation menus are a key element of the user interface – without them there can be no website!
+Navigation menus are a key element of the user interface – without them, there can be no website!
 Any web page you have ever visited had a group of links somewhere on the page, either in the footer or in the header.
 Design-wise, navigation menus are very dynamic and change often in order to improve user experience.
 Interestingly enough, even boring navigation menus will come in handy once in a while.
 Since 2016 had its own set of preferable types of navigation menus, 2016 is no different – here’s a rundown of 2016’s best navigation menus.

 Hamburger Menu Buttons

 This is one of the most popular choices available when you want to gather all the navigation links in the same place.
-Hamburger menus are dynamic, subtle, mobile friendly and stylish.
-Its form is composed of three lines placed one after the other – this part always remains the same but the inner part which features the actual links can vary from image based items to lists.
+Hamburger menus are dynamic, subtle, mobile-friendly, and stylish.
+Its form is composed of three lines placed one after the other – this part always remains the same but the inner part which features the actual links can vary from image-based items to lists.

-Navigation in the fixed centred layout
+Navigation in the fixed centered layout

 Navigation buttons can be scattered around the welcome section of your website – this will give it a fresh and original look.
 As a rule of thumb, this type of navigation menu can be found on personal websites or personal portfolios – it can provide the webmaster with plenty of room for innovation.
 Its only drawback is that it can only be applied for menus consisting of just four items.

-Full screen multimedia based navigation menu
+Full-screen multimedia based navigation menu

 Videos and images can also be used as supporting devices for your menu items.
-Modern technologies allow incorporating lots of media elements without damaging productivity, accessibility or functionality.
-This type of menu is very dynamic, lavish and sophisticated.
+Modern technologies allow incorporating lots of media elements without damaging productivity, accessibility, or functionality.
+This type of menu is very dynamic, lavish, and sophisticated.

 Interactive navigation menu

-Interactive menus are meant to draw attention – these can include dynamic features, static scenes, virtual walks or interactive videos.
+Interactive menus are meant to draw attention – these can include dynamic features, static scenes, virtual walks, or interactive videos.
 That being said, these types of menus are not always fully compatible with browsers and devices which can create a huge gap in your website’s conversion rate.

 Slide-out menus are similar to hamburger buttons – the concept was borrowed from mobile UIs.
 Slide-out menus became popular due to their compact size and versatility.
 You can also add certain visual clues in the form of icons or text in order to make it a bit flashier.
-The menu can slide out from the bottom, right, left or top side, with the left side being the preferred choice.
+The menu can slide out from the bottom, right, left, or top side, with the left side being the preferred choice.

 Static sidebar navigation menu